 How to Use

-- Define your filtering criteria by clicking on the gear or filter icon next to your filter preset name on the report grid (e.g., Priority = High; Site = Lincoln Middle School, Keller Middle School, Williams Middle School).
+- Define filtering criteria by clicking the gear or filter icon next to the filter name in the report grid.

-- You can drag directly within the quadrant to reorder row fields.
+- Drag fields within the quadrant to reorder them.

 - Double-click a field to remove it from the quadrant.